nasa/cumulus/README.md

 ## 🛒 Release

-To release a new version of cumulus [read this](docs/development/release.md).
+To release a new version of Cumulus [read this](docs/development/release.md).